kubernetes/enhancements/keps/sig-apps/3541-add-recreate-strategy-to-statefulset/README.md

 2. Recreate Update Logic:
    - Phase 1 - Deletion: Iterate through all pods and delete them (similar to scale-down operation)
    - Phase 2 - Wait for Termination: Check all pods for `deletionTimestamp`; reconcile periodically until all pods are fully terminated
-   - Phase 3 - Recreation: Create all new pods simultaneously (similar to scale-up operation)
+   - Phase 3 - Recreation: Create all new pods according to `spec.podManagementPolicy`
-   - No Readiness Waiting: Unlike RollingUpdate, do not block on pod Ready state

 3. Status Condition Management:
    - Add `Progressing` condition to StatefulSet status